DevMountain/unit-testing-afternoon/README.md

 # Project Summary

-In this project, we'll learn about TTD ( test driven development ).
+In this project, we'll learn about TDD ( test driven development ).
 Using Jest, we'll create Unit Tests for methods and properties inside of `cart.js`.
 After the Unit Tests are created, we'll create the solution for `cart.js` to make all the Unit Tests pass.
-The TTD approach can lead to more confidence that the code you create meets all technical requirements.
+The TDD approach can lead to more confidence that the code you create meets all technical requirements.

 ## Step 1